wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/modern-management-education/includes/enroll-devices.md

     ![Graphic of a security shield linking to user profiles.](../media/security.png)

 1. **Configure settings and apps for all your groups.** Configure tenant-wide settings and apps under the All Devices group, and configure group-specific settings under individual groups.
 Settings can be managed by user identity or by device.
 1. **Distribute devices to students, teachers, and other users.** Policies and apps will automatically sync when they enroll their devices.
-Once deployed, monitor devices from the Autopilot Deployment report to track the enrollment status of your school’s devices.
+Once deployed, monitor devices from the Autopilot Deployment report to track the enrollment status of your school's devices.

 ![Graphic of a computer with user settings in a cloud above it. ](../media/distribute.png)